euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/04Branding/WorkspaceONE_Android_Branding.md

     For example:

     -   Upload an image to the Android Background Image Medium slot.
+It is recommended to use a small image file, no more than 100kb in size.

         The image that you upload will appear on the SDK splash screen that is displayed when the application starts cold.

     -   Upload an image to the Android Company Logo Phone slot.
+It is recommended to use a small image file, no more than 100kb in size.

         The image that you upload will appear on the SDK login screen that is displayed when, for example, the end user sets a passcode after